 The hosting service will provide you the URL that you need to copy and paste in your header.

 Once you picked the font you like, copy the stylesheet that Google has created and paste it into the header section of your email.
-It's a great web hosting platform as it's free and provides a Step by Step Guide too that will help you to get around.
+It's a great web hosting platform, as it's free and provides a Step by Step Guide to help you.

-Always make sure to add a fallback websafe font just in case to make sure the recipients can actually read your email even if they don't have your creative font downloaded.
+Always make sure to add a fallback websafe font just in case, to make sure the recipients can actually read your email even if they don't have your chosen font downloaded.

 Typekit is part of the Adobe family.
-They have very good quality fonts and their catalog is very impressive as well.
-You will find the one, I promise you.
-On the top of that, if you have Adobe Cloud Membership, this service is free.
+They have very good quality fonts, and their catalog is very impressive as well.
+Here, you will find the one you are looking for—I promise you.
+On the top of that, if you have an Adobe Cloud Membership, this service is free.

-In Chamaileon you are going to be able to add fonts from any source, so the decision is yours which one to choose.
+In Chamaileon you will be able to add fonts from any source, so the decision is yours which one to choose.

-The so-called websafe fonts or default fonts are recommended to use.
+Best fonts to use are so-called websafe fonts or default fonts which are recommended to use.
 These fonts render really well on every screen and are compatible with all email clients.